 Application

-The 2024-2026 TBRA application was posted on April 17, 2024 and is due on May 20, 2024 at 11:59 p.m.
+The 2025-2027 TBRA application for agencies to apply was posted on April 7, 2025 and is due on May 16, 2025 at 11:59 p.m.
 CST.
-All TBRA applications and required documentation must be submitted to the DOA Supportive Housing inbox with the TBRA program manager copied on the email.
+All TBRA applications must be submitted to the DOA Supportive Housing inbox with the TBRA program manager copied on the email.
 Late applications will not be accepted.
-The performance period will run from July 1, 2024 to June 30, 2026.
+The performance period of this contract will run from July 1, 2025 to June 30, 2027.

 Program Forms